microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 ### Adding/removing a semantic label

-You can add or remove semantic labels.
-Adding a semantic label can affect experiences like Working Set, Relevance, and Project Cortex.
-If a re-ingestion occurs, these experiences will be fixed.
+Adding a semantic label can affect experiences like `Working Set`, `Relevance`, and `Project Cortex`.

 ## Next steps